 Always beware of scams.
 Scam artists like to prey on homeowners who are financially struggling.
 Never talk to anyone who charges a fee for modifying a home loan or provides counseling.
 Also, be wary of anyone who wants you to sign paperwork quickly or says that they can save your house if you transfer your home’s deed over to them.

-If you do not repay the amount in the arrears that is referenced in an NOI, the loan balance may be accelerated.
+If you do not repay the amount in the arrears that are referenced in an NOI, the loan balance may be accelerated.
 The NOI only requires that a homeowner pay the payments that are past due along with the interests, costs, fees, and escrow amount that is needed to bring the financing up to date.

 If you do not bring the amount current within the stipulated time, again, the lender has the right to accelerate the balance on the loan.
 This means he or she can state that the whole balance on the financing is due and payable now.
 In other words, the homeowner must pay off the entire debt.
-If the loan is accelerated the lender can easily move on to foreclosure.
+If the loan is accelerated, the lender can easily move on to foreclosure.

-The bidding begins at the auction at a dollar amount that has be established by the lender.
+The bidding begins at the auction at a dollar amount that has been established by the lender.
 Usually, this amount is based on a home’s value or the amount of the obligation.
 Once the beginning bid is announced, the attendees at the auction may offer bids that are higher until the property is officially sold.

-If no bidders participate in the sale, other than the bank or lender, the property’s title will revert to the lender.
-When this happens, the property is categorized as an REO (real-estate owned) property.
+If no bidders participate in the sale other than the bank or lender, the property’s title will revert to the lender.
+When this happens, the property is categorized as an REO (real-estate-owned) property.
 After a period, REO properties may be sold by lenders so their losses can be recouped.

 Once the foreclosure sale has ended, a foreclosure deed is recorded that transfers a property’s title to a winning bidder or the lender.
 While the ownership has been transferred and the property is under new ownership, there are still certain processes that must be followed before the former homeowner is evicted.

-The Notice of Default or NOD is the first phase of the foreclosure proceedings.
+The Notice of Default, or NOD, is the first phase of the foreclosure proceedings.
 The NOD in California is recorded after a borrower fails to meet the terms of the mortgage loan.
 Usually, the NOD timeframe spans 90 days before the lender takes the next foreclosure step.

 At this juncture, the property is deemed to be in pre-foreclosure.
 The property owner receives a notice by mail with the estimated sale date.
 Usually, this notice is delivered after the homeowner has missed four months of payments.

 After 90 days have passed from the recording of the NOD, the lender issues a Notice of Trustee Sale.
-This notice is legally actionable and therefore acts as an intent to sell the foreclosed property at auction.
+This notice is legally actionable and, therefore, acts as an intent to sell the foreclosed property at auction.

 The date of the auction depends on one of various factors.
 Technically, the lender or trustee can schedule an auction 20 days after the Notice of Trustee Sale is posted.
 Nevertheless, you can postpone this event in one of a number of ways.
 As a result, some homeowners can delay an auction for as long as a year.

-Foreclosure sales must take place on a business day between the hours of 9AM and 5PM.
+Foreclosure sales must take place on a business day between the hours of 9 AM and 5 PM.
 They must occur at the site that is listed in the Notice of Sale.
-The trustee auctions the property to the highest bidder, which may the lender.
+The trustee auctions the property to the highest bidder, which may be the lender.
 A borrower is permitted to delay or postpone the sale for one day.

 You can realize one of four outcomes prior to or after an auction.